WGBH-MLA/AAPB2/app/views/exhibits/eotp.md

 ## Main

-After a brief introduction to the series in Part I, Part II focuses on the documentary's planning and production.
+After a brief introduction to the series in the first section, [*Eyes on the Prize*: Framing the Civil Rights Past](/exhibits/eotp/1-framing-civil-rights-past.md), the second section, [Eyes on the Prize: Making Television History](/exhibits/eotp/2-making-television-history/), focuses on the documentary's planning and production.
 Here you will find interviews organized by the episodes in which they appeared.
-Parts III through V focus on the history of the southern civil rights movement that the series documents.
+Later sections focus on the history of the southern civil rights movement that the series documents.
 Interviews are organized by the places and historical events interviewees discuss, and by interview subjects' roles in the movement.
 Here users can read about various topics on civil rights history, including how scholars have written about the civil rights past, how the press covered the civil rights struggle in the 1950s and '60s, and women's contributions to the movement.

 *Eyes on the Prize* (or "*Eyes I*") was the series' first installment; *Eyes on the Prize II: America at the Racial Crossroads, 1965–1985* (or "*Eyes II*") followed in 1990.[<sup>2</sup>](/exhibits/eotp/notes#2) *Eyes I* comprises six episodes charting the history of the [southern civil rights movement](https://americanarchive.org/exhibits/civil-rights) from the Supreme Court's 1954 ruling in [Brown v.
 Board of Education](https://www.oyez.org/cases/1940-1955/347us483) to the passage of the [Civil Rights Act](https://www.ourdocuments.gov/doc.php?flash=false&doc=97) and [Voting Rights Act](https://www.ourdocuments.gov/doc.php?flash=false&doc=100) in 1964 and 1965, respectively.
 Not every interview the crew conducted was used in the series' first installment; however, they are all collected here.